robrogers3/vue-simple-multi-select/README.md

 ## What it Does

 vue-simple-multi-select provides an elegant, user-friendly component to replace long, unwieldy multi select elements.
+Great for users.
+Simple for developers.

-## How simple
+## How simple?

 This simple: